Call for a free consultation!

 By reinstating the loan, the homeowner simply pays the amount of the payments that are owed to the Lender in a lump-sum payment, and thereafter continues with their regular mortgage payments.
 Lenders often consider waiving certain fees and costs to hold a struggling homeowner, especially where the client experiences a hardship that prevents them from paying the mortgage temporarily, but later comes across a substantial amount of money (such as a new job, legal settlement, or inheritance).

-The team at Home Solutions has extensive experience with assisting homeowners like you in pursuing these (and other) alternatives.
+The team at Home Solutions has years of experience with assisting homeowners like you in pursuing these (and other) foreclosure alternatives.
 We help you properly complete the application, and negotiate with your Lender to achieve the best outcome possible.